Comprehensive Guide to Homeowners Insurance: Protecting Your Investment

 Replacement Cost Coverage

-• Coverage limits are critical: If your home is insured for $350,000 but would cost $450,000 to rebuild with comparable materials and craftsmanship, you would face a $100,000 shortfall
+• Coverage limits are critical: if your home is insured for $350,000 but costs $450,000 to rebuild with comparable materials, you would face a $100,000 shortfall.

 Actual Cash Value Coverage